 - Trouble concentrating

 Being a morphine derivative, heroin is an opioid drug that is manufactured illicitly.
 The drug has both pleasurable and pain-relieving properties as it interacts with opioid receptors in the brain.
-The drug is powerful enough to make the body and brain dependent on it.
+The drug is powerful enough to make the body and brain depend on it.

 Once those who are struggling with the misuse of heroin stop taking the drug, they will experience withdrawal symptoms.
 The severity of symptoms depends on factors, like frequency of intake and potency of heroin, and the average amount taken regularly.
 Withdrawal symptoms may include: